James B. McPherson

-James Birdseye McPherson (November 14, 1828 – July 22, 1864) was a career United States Army officer who served as a general in the Union Army during the American Civil War.
-McPherson was on the General's staff of Henry Halleck and later, of Ulysses S. Grant and was with Grant at the Battle of Shiloh.
+James Birdseye McPherson (/məkˈfərsən/) (November 14, 1828 – July 22, 1864) was a career United States Army officer who served as a general in the Union Army during the American Civil War.
+McPherson was on the general staff of Henry Halleck and later of Ulysses S. Grant and was with Grant at the Battle of Shiloh.
 He was killed at the Battle of Atlanta, facing the army of his old West Point classmate John Bell Hood, who paid a warm tribute to his character.
 He was the second-highest-ranking Union officer killed in action during the war.

 Early life and career

 McPherson was born in Clyde, Ohio.
 He attended Norwalk Academy in Norwalk, Ohio, and graduated from the United States Military Academy at West Point in 1853, first in his class, which included Philip H. Sheridan, John M. Schofield, and John Bell Hood; Hood would oppose him later in the Western Theater.
 McPherson was directly appointed to the Corps of Engineers with the rank of brevet second lieutenant.
-For a year after his graduation he was assistant instructor of practical engineering at the Military Academy, a position never before given to so young an officer.
+For a year after his graduation, he was assistant instructor of practical engineering at the Military Academy, a position never before given to so young an officer.

-From 1854 to 1857, McPherson was the assistant engineer upon the defenses of the harbor of New York and the improvement of Hudson River.
+From 1854 to 1857, McPherson was the assistant engineer upon the defenses of the harbor of New York and the improvement of the Hudson River.
 In 1857 he superintended the building of Fort Delaware, and in 1857–61 was superintending engineer of the construction of the defenses of Alcatraz Island, at San Francisco, California.
 He was promoted to first lieutenant in 1858.

 In 1859, while in San Francisco, he met Emily Hoffman, a woman from a prominent merchant family in Baltimore who had come to California to help care for her sister's children.
 They soon became engaged and a wedding was planned, but ultimately put off by the onset of the Civil War.